John Thynne: Career

 Thynne became member of parliament for Marlborough in 1545 (and perhaps also in 1539 and 1542), and for Salisbury in 1547.
 A historian of Marlborough, James Waylen, states that Thynne was twice member for Marlborough before 1545.
 This is supported by a bond for £33 from the Corporation of Marlborough which Thynne was holding in March 1544, roughly equal to his parliamentary wages of two shillings a day for the three sessions of the Parliament of 1539 and the first two sessions of the one of 1542.
 He was also sheriff of Somerset and Dorset for 1548–1549.

-In 1549, he made a rich match in marrying Christian, a daughter of Sir Richard Gresham.
+In 1549, he made a rich match in marrying Christiana, a daughter of Sir Richard Gresham.

 The Duke of Somerset fell from power in 1549, and Thynne was twice imprisoned in the Tower of London.
 Somerset was arrested at Windsor on 11 October 1549, and on 13 October Thynne was sent to the Tower with William Grey, Sir Thomas Smith, Sir Michael Stanhope and Edward Wolf, these being described as the Duke's "principal instruments and counsellors... in the affairs of his ill government".
 In August 1550, he was pardoned and all his goods and offices were restored, but he was put into the Tower again on 16 October 1551.
 After Somerset's execution, like his other followers who were spared, Thynne lost his offices and much of his land, and he was heavily fined.
 He retired to Longleat and led a country life there.

 Thynne responded to Queen Mary's orders of 19 July 1553, by proclaiming her queen at Warminster, where he was high steward, but under her reign he continued to live in Wiltshire.

 When Queen Elizabeth I inherited the throne, many of Thynne's friends returned to power, and he was again able to expand his estates and to recover some of his offices.

 Thynne was again a member of parliament, for Wiltshire in 1559, for Great Bedwyn in 1563, for Wiltshire again in 1571, and for Heytesbury in 1572.
-He was High Sheriff of Wiltshire for 1568–1569, and Custos rotulorum and a Justice of Peace for Wiltshire from 1558–1559 until his death.
+He was High Sheriff of Wiltshire for 1568–1569, and Custos rotulorum and a justice of the peace for Wiltshire from 1558–1559 until his death.

 When he died in 1580, Thynne left manors in Wiltshire, Gloucestershire, Somerset and Oxfordshire, and property in the cities of London, Westminster, and Bristol.
 He was entombed in the parish church at Longbridge Deverill, Wiltshire.
 At his funeral, gowns were given to sixty poor men, mourning suits to sixty-one servants, and cloaks to a great many gentlemen; the funeral expenses came to £380, 8s & 3d.